Sergey004/text-generation-webui-barktts-plus-rvc/README.md

-# text-generation-webui-barktts
+# text-generation-webui-barktts-plus-rvc (WIP)
-A simple extension for the [text-generation-webui by oobabooga](https://github.com/oobabooga/text-generation-webui) that uses [Bark](https://github.com/suno-ai/bark) for audio output.
+A simple extension for the [text-generation-webui by oobabooga](https://github.com/oobabooga/text-generation-webui) that uses [Bark](https://github.com/suno-ai/bark) and [Retrieval-based-Voice-Conversion Project](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebU) for audio output.

 ## How to install
 Assuming you already have the webui set up: